BIBI78/project1/README.md

 * The landing page gives a brief overview of what the site is for and the purppose of its creation.

 3. Footer
-* links to the the relavent social media platforms
+* links to the the relavent social media platforms.
 ![Footer](footer.png)

 4. Gallery Page
 * A slide show showing a few photos giveing the user a preview of what the seminar looks like.
 * the slide show is created using bootstrap.
-* Also Responsive
+* Also Responsive.
 ![Gallery](slideshow.png)

 5. Sign Up Page
-* A responsive sign up page
+* A responsive sign up page.
 * Allows the user to pick the days they woould like to join the seminar and sign up.
 ![Sign Up Page](signupmd.png)